garysteinmetz/chhcsfun_template/README.md

 #### Convenience Script for Windows

-## Run This Application Locally

-Confirm that you can run this application locally (without integration to AWS) by following the steps [here](docs/sample_app/coin_flip.md).

-## Phases
+## For `Root User`, Record the AWS Account ID and Set the Default Region

+  - Go to https://aws.amazon.com and login as the `Root User`
+  - Click your name in the top left and record the number next to 'My Account' as the `TF_VAR_AWS_ACCOUNT_ID` variable value

+### Always Use the `us-east-1` AWS Region

+AWS hosts its services all around the world in well-defined regions.
+It's important to use the same region when you're creating the AWS components for an application.
+(Note that some components, like S3 'buckets' and IAM users are 'global' in that they aren't assigned to specific regions.
+They are region-less.)

+This setup will assume that you are using the `us-east-1` region, but you can select another region. _Make sure to use the same region throughout this installation._
+Ensure this setting by doing the following.

+  - Go to any AWS page like https://console.aws.amazon.com/console/home
+  - Just right of your name in the top right, click the dropdown and select the `US East (N. Virginia) us-east-1` value
+  - Record this region's code (`us-east-1`) as the `TF_VAR_AWS_REGION` variable value

+### Confirm Variable Values

+Confirm that the following variable values have been recorded in this section.

+  - `TF_VAR_AWS_ACCOUNT_ID`
+  - `TF_VAR_AWS_REGION`

 ### Phase 0 - Select an Unused Domain Name and Get Ready to Record Variable Values

 #### Select an Unused Domain Name

-Think of the domain name (like 'chhcsfun.com' for your web site).
+Think of the domain name (like 'chhcsfun.com') for your web site.
 You don't need to actually register (and pay for) a domain name right now.
 You will only need to register a domain name once you've decided to host your web application on a LightSail server. _A domain name isn't needed to run the web application locally but the AWS entities (like the DynamoDB table and Cognito entities)